 The earliest uses of Jiggle Physics

 were not for simulating anatomy, but rather for hair and clothing.
-Of course, once more computing power was available, it was adapted to simulate soft anatomy, such as fat and the example which first comes to mind for most people
+Of course, the computing power to simulate soft anatomy became commercially available much sooner, so for a relatively cheap gimmick it could be applied to body fat and the example which first comes to mind for most people

 when they hear the term, breasts.